R-process Nucleosynthesis of Subminimal Neutron Star Explosions

 \section{Abstract}

-We investigate the explosion of low-mass neutron stars through Newtonian hydrodynamic simulations.
-We couple the hydrodynamics to a nuclear reaction network consisting of $\sim$ 4500 isotopes to study the impact of nuclear reactions, mainly neutron capture, $\beta$-decays, and spontaneous fission of nuclei, on the development of hydrodynamic instability of a neutron star.
-We show that after mass removal from the surfaces, low-mass neutron stars undergo delayed explosion, and an electron anti-neutrino burst with a peak luminosity of $\sim3\times10^{50}$\ergs\, is emitted, while the ejecta is heated to $\sim10^{9}$\,K. A robust r-process nucleosynthesis is realized in the ejecta.
-Lanthanides and heavy elements near the second and third r-process peaks are synthesized as end products of nucleosynthesis, suggesting that the explosions of low-mass neutron stars could be a potentially important source of solar chemical elements.
+We show that a minimum-mass neutron star undergoes delayed explosion after mass removal from its surface.
+We couple the Newtonian hydrodynamics to a nuclear reaction network of $\sim4500$ isotopes to study the nucleosynthesis and neutrino emission during the explosion.
+An electron antineutrino burst with a peak luminosity of $\sim3\times10^{50}$\ergs\, is emitted while the ejecta is heated to $\sim10^{9}$\,K. A robust $r$-process nucleosynthesis is realized in the ejecta.
+Lanthanides and heavy elements near the second and third $r$-process peaks are synthesized as end products of nucleosynthesis, suggesting that subminimal neutron star explosions could be an important source of solar chemical elements.

 \keywords{Neutron stars (1108) --- Hydrodynamical simulations (767) --- Neutrino astronomy (1100) --- R-process (1324) --- Solar abundances (1474)}